|Course Length:||3 Years Full-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2017/18 Entry – 120 UCAS Tariff points, preferably to include Physical Education, Sports Studies, or a Science subject.
-A related subject including Business and Management would also be welcomed, plus GCSE Mathematics at Grade C or above (or equivalent).
+120 UCAS Tariff points, preferably to include Physical Education, Sports Studies, or a Science subject.
+A related subject including Business and Management would also be welcomed, plus GCSE Mathematics at Grade C or Grade 4 or above (or equivalent).

 - A Levels – BBB;

 - BTEC Extended Diploma (or combination of BTEC QCF qualifications) – Distinction, Distinction, Merit (DDM);

 - Access to Higher Education Diploma – 45 credits at Level 3, for example 24 credits at Distinction and 21 credits at Merit.
 The required total can be attained from various credit combinations.